What is Progressive Design-Build?

 Interim Phase- Evolution of Design & Beginning of Construction

-Building Information Model not only represents the design in three-dimension but also acts enables the Design-Build team to measure the impact of any design changes that can bring to the project schedule and cost, i.e., Fourth and Fifth dimension respectively.
+Building Information Model represents various BIM dimensions.
+BIM not only represents the design in three-dimension but also enables the Design-Build team to measure the impact of any design changes that can bring to the project schedule and cost, i.e., Fourth and Fifth dimension respectively.

 With the use of BIM model-based cost estimation and scheduling for the design and construction, it can reduce errors, save time and resources that can be utilized for operation and maintenance or for other projects.
 BIM not only ensures the design intent alignment with the owner’s vision but can also quantify the cost and schedule impact of the design alternatives and can illustrate the team ideas through the model.

 Unlike with design-bid-build methods that place significant design error risk on the owner, the design-build transfers this risk upon the design-build team.
-So, BIM essentially helps with cost control and controls unexpected risk.
+So, BIM essentially helps with controlling costs and mitigating unexpected risks.

 There are other benefits which come with the adaption of Virtual Design and Construction, they are:

 1. It Makes Contractor Selection a More Organized Process.

 Filtering is not a straightforward process–neither for the owners nor for the pitching teams.
 Yet, it’s used by project owners worldwide to partner with the right set of people and teams.
 There is a misconception that price is the only differentiating factor in the process of initial filters.
 For everyone else, there are several other metrics like design quality, sustainability, constructability, costing, and functional fulfillment.

 BIM Model connects a database to the design.
 Every revision made to the database will automatically result in an updated design since the data integration and visualization is conducted almost in real-time.